TFO MOMENT Review - Best Fly Rods for Saltwater of 2025

 Note that these are our best-selling fly lines so I start with them for testing all fly rods.

-SA Bonefish PLUS: 8wt tested - *haven't tried in 9wt yet but 8wt is the big seller.
+SA Bonefish PLUS: 8wt Tested and this line is perfect with the Moment rod.
+Seriously fantastic. *haven't tried this same line in 9wt yet but 8wt is the most popular size of this line.

-SA Grand Slam: 9wt tested - Bestselling fly line of any 9wt line, without a doubt.
+SA Grand Slam: 9wt-11wt tested with this line series and worked great - this line tends to work well on most saltwater rods and it's the bestselling fly line of any 9wt line, without a doubt.
 Primarily sells in the new Magnitude clear-tip series although a mix of the normal Amplitude Smooth/Textured sells a ton as well.
 It's really the bestseller in every variation.

-RIO Fly Lines: Note that we are no longer evaluating RIO lines due to their issues and poor behavior by their new management which harms fly shops everywhere.
-One example of many: They recently kicked all authorized dealers (fly shops) off Amazon so they could sell direct-to-consumer exclusively under their corporate parent company "Far Bank" (cutting out all fly shops).
+*RIO Fly Lines: Note that we are no longer evaluating RIO lines due to their issues, terrible treatment of me personally (yes, really), and poor behavior by their new management which harms fly shops everywhere.
+One example of many: They recently kicked all authorized dealers (fly shops) off Amazon so they could sell direct-to-consumer exclusively under their corporate parent company "Far Bank" (therefore cutting out all fly shops).
 We suggest you support better-run fly line brands instead, such as Scientific Anglers, Cortland, Airflo, etc. Fly shops are important for customers to be able to learn and ask questions, help with gear selection and setup (like we do) and give good advice.
 We care about all good fly shops, not just our own.
 Support your local fly shop if you have one - if not, support us!
 Or both, we have lots of customers who buy their trout gear from their local shop and their saltwater gear from us.
 That's great!

 Redfish fly lines - Not as big of a seller compared to Bonefish/Permit/Tarpon but a solid 4th place in what we sell the most so I will get to these tests right after the "Grand Slam" trio.